-Pesticides are commonly used to protect crops from pests thereby increasing yield.
+Pesticides are commonly used to protect crops from pest thereby increasing yield.
 In spite of the benefits given by pesticides which include organochlorine pesticides (OCPs) in agriculture, it was found that these substances pose multiple health risks and their presence in high amounts has become a major environmental and health concern (Aktar et al., 2009).
 Among these OCPs is β-Benzenehexachloride (β-BHC).
 Studies have shown that organochlorines can act as endocrine disruptors in vitro (Kojima et al., 2004; Li et al., 2008).
 Kojima et al. (2004) studied 200 possible endocrine disrupting properties of 200 pesticides.
 Based on the results of their study, organochlorines such as o,p´-Dichorodiethyltrichloroethane (o,p'-DDT), β-BHC, methoxychlor, and α-endosulfan were observed to have estrogenic effects.
 In ovo studies showed that β-BHC can negatively affect growth and development of ducks (Vega et al., 2014).
 Upon the discovery of the environmental and health hazards of pesticides, specifically OCPs, the use of these compounds is now regulated.

 Another substance that is also currently of concern is cadmium (Cd), which is naturally present in the soil and other sources in agricultural products including the phosphorus fertilizers used in crops and phosphate supplements in feeds.
 The presence of Cd in phosphorus sources in fertilizers and feeds may result to absorption and accumulation in crops and farm animals (Committee on Minerals and Toxic Substances in Diets and Water for Animals, 2005; Grant, 2011).
 According to the Committee on Minerals and Toxic Substances in Diets and Water for Animals (2005), Cd tends to accumulate in the kidney, liver, pancreas and spleen.
 However, Cd is not easily transported into eggs and milk (Committee on Minerals and Toxic Substances in Diets and Water for Animals, 2005; Vega et al., 2014).
 The effects of Cd in the physiology of farm animals and humans alike are still being studied.
 In chickens, Cd is said to be toxic to immune cells possibly by inducing oxidative stress resulting to DNA damage and apoptosis (Li et al., 2010).
 Previous research by Cain et al. (1983) in Mallard ducks reported a significant decrease in Packed Cell Volume (PCV) and Hemoglobin (Hb), an increase in glutamic pyruvic transaminase (GPT) and the presence of kidney damage upon treatment with 20 ppm Cd.
 They also observed Cd accumulation in the liver.
-The separate studies of Vega et al. (2012) and Anggraeni et al. (2012) were in agreement that Cd can cause a decrease in liver size and enhance early laying days by 35 days in ducks.
+The separate studies of Vega et al. (2011) and Anggraeni et al. (2012) were in agreement that Cd can cause a decrease in liver size and enhance early laying days by 35 days in ducks.
 Also, along with organochlorines such as β-BHC, γ-Benzenehexachloride and γ-chlordane, Cd causes liver damage.

 Humans can be exposed to these substances through consumption of contaminated plant and animal products, which is the major point in studying the mobility of OCPs and Cd in poultry and livestock and assessing the hazards of these compounds in relation to animal productivity and observing the physiological responses of the body upon exposure to increasing doses of these compounds over time.
-Thus, this study aimed to investigate the individual and the interacting effects of β-Benzenehexachloride (β-BHC) and Cadmium (Cd) in feed on physiologic and haematologic responses of Philippine Mallard Ducks at sexual maturity to support the previously reported detrimental effects of these compounds in Mallard ducks (Cain et al., 1983; Vega, 2009; Vega et al., 2011; Anggraeni et al., 2012; Vega et al., 2014).
+Thus, this study aimed to investigate the individual and the interacting effects of β-Benzenehexachloride (β-BHC) and Cadmium (Cd) in feed on physiologic and haematologic responses of domestic Mallard Ducks at sexual maturity to support the previously reported detrimental effects of these compounds in Mallard ducks (Cain et al., 1983; Vega, 2009; Vega et al., 2011; Anggraeni et al., 2012; Vega et al., 2014).